sbrzt/sbrzt.github.io/content/en/project/moro/index.md

   texts of the famous Italian politician.
 It aims to provide a cultural product that is universally available to all citizens and propose a new standard for national and international research in political communication.
 tags:
+  - Knowledge Graphs
+  - Research Software Engineering
-  - Digital Editions
+  - Ontology Engineering
 date: "2021-12-08T00:00:00Z"

 # Optional external URL for project (replaces project detail page).
 external_link: https://aldomorodigitale.unibo.it/

 image:
-  caption: Aldo Moro. deepai.org
+  caption: Moro, Aldo by Unbekannter Fotograf (Herstellung) (Fotograf) - Deutsche Fotothek, Germany - In Copyright - Educational Use Permitted.
   focal_point: Smart
 ---